If you are reading this, it is highly likely that you are familiar with the Agile method in software development.

 It shifts from a worldview of VUCA to one of flexibility, responsiveness, and transparency.

-APF borrows heavily from the structure of the Agile Manifesto to bring a refreshed list of values and priorities, directly in line with the HR business function.
+The APF has borrowed much from the structure of the Agile Manifesto to bring a new list of values and priorities directly in line with the HR business function.

 Mirroring the structure of a Scrum Team (and at scale, a program team), APF focuses on human capital strategy, and intentional talent acquisition.

-It is a full-service framework, accounting for COPs, KPIs (now called Human Effectivity Indicators – or HEIs), and end-to-end value delivery (from Talent Acquisition, to long-term employee.)
+It is a full-service framework, accounting for COPs, KPIs (now called Human Effectivity Indicators – or HEIs), and end-to-end value delivery (from Talent Acquisition to the long-term employee.)

 Roles and processes are similar to Scrum, and the underlying feel of adoption is not unlike that of software development.

-If your organization has adopted Agile method within its Engineering Teams, consider APF as part of your organization’s journey.
+If your organization has adopted an agile approach within its engineering teams, consider APF as part of your organization’s journey.